-Recent surveys and research from the Scientific & Cultural Facilities District (SCFD), Colorado Creative Industries and Denver Arts & Venues, spells out just how catastrophic the losses are to the sector and our region and state’s creative economy.
-For example, with stages dark and holiday performances shuttered at the Denver Performing Arts Complex, which is typically the busiest time of year, more than 3,500 actors, singers, musicians, artists, back-stage crew, box office staff and more who bring more than 2,700 performances annually have been deeply impacted by the closures.
+Recent surveys and research from the Scientific & Cultural Facilities District (SCFD), Colorado Creative Industries and Denver Arts & Venues, spell out just how catastrophic the losses are to the sector and our region and state’s creative economy.
+For example, with stages dark and December holiday performances shuttered at the Denver Performing Arts Complex, which is typically the busiest time of year, more than 3,500 actors, singers, musicians, artists, back-stage crew, box office staff and more who bring more than 2,700 performances annually have been deeply impacted by the closures.

-The Arts through it All advocacy campaign was developed early in the pandemic, which was originally launched on April 15, 2020.
-The original campaign focused on three core messages of Forgo Ticket Refunds, Donate Today and Support Colorado Artists, and the campaign branding and assets were used widely by arts and cultural organizations throughout the state to communicate with their stakeholders, patrons and donors.
-These messages are still just as relevant eight months into the pandemic, however the need is even more dire.
+The Arts through it All advocacy campaign was developed early in the pandemic and originally launched on April 15, 2020.
+The campaign focused on three core messages of Forgo Ticket Refunds, Donate Today and Support Colorado Artists, and the campaign branding and assets were used widely by arts and cultural organizations throughout the state to communicate with their stakeholders, patrons and donors.
+These messages are still just as relevant almost a year into the pandemic, however, the need is even more dire.

-The latest evolution of the Arts through it All public awareness campaign for the holidays, has the tagline of Gifts of Art from the Heart and a call to action to Give – Gift – Shop to support local cultural organizations and artists and ensure arts and culture endure.
-The campaign wants the general arts loving public to remember arts and cultural organizations in their holiday gift giving or charitable giving.
-It will run through the holiday season, urging all who can to give back and support our local arts and culture organizations during their holiday giving.
+The Arts through it All holidays campaign launched on Dec.
+1, 2020, in the Denver metro region building on the original messaging and evolving for the holidays with the tagline of Gifts of Art from the Heart and a call to action to Give – Gift – Shop to support local cultural organizations and artists and ensure arts and culture endure.
+The campaign encouraged the general arts-loving public to remember arts and cultural organizations in their holiday gift-giving or charitable giving.
+It ran through the holiday season, urging all who can to give back and support our local arts and culture organizations during their holiday giving.